 Cloaks are provided via services; for any cloak to take effect you must identify with services first.
-You can enable your cloak by simply issuing the following command (assuming you are already identified with services)
+You can enable your cloak once you are verified by issuing the following command:

 (Not) Protecting Your Identity